matthewhefner/Skillset-Demonstrations/README.md

 Statistical Data Analysis and Visualization
 -------------------------------------------

-These skills were initially acquired in a Statistical Data Analysis course and were built upon with personal projects completed in my freetime.
+These skills were initially acquired in a Statistical Data Analysis course and were built upon with personal projects completed in my free time.
 The skills are, specifically:

 -   Extensive coding experience in R

--   Data acqusition, visualization and analysis
+-   Data acquisition, visualization and analysis

--   Creating websites and typsetting in RMarkdown
+-   Creating websites and typesetting in RMarkdown